scalawithcats/scala-with-cats/src/pages/monoids/cats.md

 the companion object has an `apply` method that returns the type class instance for a particular type.
-For example, if we want the monoid instance for `String`, and we have the correct implicits in scope, we can write the following:
+For example, if we want the monoid instance for `String`, and we have the correct given instances in scope, we can write the following:

 ```scala mdoc:silent